 Somehow, he'd expected the man to look more snake-like.

-He flung his wand aside, unable to care for it now, if she was dead…she couldn't possible be dead.
+He flung his wand aside, unable to care for it now.
+If she was dead … she couldn't possibly be dead.
 He grabbed her shoulders, turning her over.
 Her face was white as marble, and as cold, yet her eyes were closed, so she wasn't Petrified.
 But then she must be –

-"Ginny, please wake up," he ordered desperately, shaking her.
+"Ginny, please wake up," he pleaded, shaking her.